plan-research/tga-pipeline/README.md

 Currently, the pipeline uses a pre-build version of [EvoSuite-1.0.5](lib/evosuite-1.0.5.jar), which forces us to use JDK 11 for the experiments, as it fails on the newer versions.

-Running EvoSuite does not require any additional arguments, one can just use the provided [evosuite-config.env](tool-configs/evosuite-config.env) environment file.
+Running EvoSuite does not require any additional arguments, one can just pass an empty instance of `EvoSuiteArgs`.